Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

 Also made using fresh myzithra, these fried pies are a great dessert that you can taste in the region.

-They are also drizzled in thick local honey that, in contact with the hot dough, truly enhances the flavor of the cheese and the honey itself.
+They are also drizzled with thick local honey, which, when brushed on the hot dough, truly enhances the flavor of the cheese and the honey.
+Together with a glass of tsikoudia, you can eat dozens of them!

 Although these are the most common dishes in the Therisos Gorge, you will also find delicious lamb in the oven, often with local rosemary and potatoes, lamb chops, wild greens with abundant olive oil, and graviera cheese with honey.